 The duplex full | half | auto option sets the duplex mode of the specified interface.
+Note that each option is valid only if the specified interface supports that media type.

 The stats reset option resets the statistics for the specified interface.